debuggify/debuggify.github.com/source/index.markdown

 <a name="debuggify_js"></a>
 ## Debuggify JS ##

-A javascript library which provide advance debugging utilities with their predefined setting s for development, production and testing environments.
+A javascript library which provide advance debugging utilities with their predefined settings for development, production and testing environments.
 These utilities can be of various types

   - Standalone : No need to integrate with the code
   - Partial Standalone: Can be integrated with code or controlled via code
   - Deeply Integrated: This type must be integrated to be used.

-Current the following utilities are provided
+Currently the following utilities are provided

   - logger: Provide advance module level logging support
   - collector: collect the data and send to the server